DediappDev/dedi/README.md

 #### [`devenv.nix`](devenv.nix)

 A `devenv.nix` is provided in order to ease the process of setting up your dev environment.
-Check out the install instructions: https://devenv.sh/getting-started/

 Then you can use `devenv shell` to fire up your environment.
-*This can be automated thanks to: `[nix-direnv](https://github.com/nix-community/nix-direnv/)`*

 Supported platforms: